wbing-xu/usa-cemetery-data/README.md

 # USA Cemetery Data Helper

 This repository provides a helper script to crawl public cemetery listings on PeopleLegacy, look up available acreage information from Wikipedia, and export the results to Excel.
-The crawl collects cemeteries by state, attempts to find acreage information for each cemetery, and builds a second sheet with a histogram-style normal distribution table.
+The crawl collects cemeteries by state, walks into each city's page to reach every individual cemetery listing, attempts to find acreage information for each cemetery, and builds a second sheet with a histogram-style normal distribution table.

 ## Usage